RetroPie/RetroPie-Docs/docs/Universal-Controller-Calibration-&-Mapping-Using-xboxdrv.md

 ## **(3B) Expanding Launch Capabilities**

-The above method of combining the xboxdrv configuration with the launch command is a function that is built in to xboxdrv.
-However, it can be a bit unwieldy when considering the multiple launch methods found in RetroPie.
+For mapping one or two systems, the above method is the simplest approach.
+However, it can be a bit unwieldy when mapping a large number of systems.
 What follows is an alternate method that utilizes the `runcommand-onstart.sh` shell script, allowing a unified location and format for multiple xboxdrv configurations that launch based on a case statement.
 In addition, all the xboxdrv parameters are assigned to variables, making the case statement easier to read.

-If it doesn't already exist, start by creating the `runcommand-onstart.sh`:
+If it doesn't already exist, start by creating the `runcommand-onstart.sh` file:

 ```
 nano /opt/retropie/configs/all/runcommand-onstart.sh